How To Wash Down Jackets With 7 Awesome Steps

 Step 6: It’s Time For Tennis Balls

-So once you got that into the dryer, that’s when the tennis ball (or laundry dryer balls) is coming to play.
-Throw in two tennis balls into the dryer.
+So once you get that into the dryer, the tennis ball (or laundry dryer balls) comes into play.
+Throw two tennis balls into the dryer.

-Now, you don’t want to be air drying your jacket because air drying will leave clumps and all stuck together.
+Now, you don’t want to air dry your jacket because air drying will leave clumps all stuck together.

 That’s what you want to avoid by using the dryer and the tennis balls.

 It might take a few hours for your jacket to dry.
-You might want to put it in for one hour at a time and check it after each of those times.
+You might want to put it in for one hour at a time and check it after each.

 Step 7: Setting Up The Dryer And Dry

-For dryer settings, you’re going to want a low temperature and delicate tumble.
-I prefer to set it for sixty minutes then see how it’s doing in an hour.
+For dryer settings, you will want a low temperature and delicate tumble.
+I prefer to set it for sixty minutes and see how it’s doing in an hour.

 When the first hour of drying is done, let’s see how your jacket is doing.

-If you still can feel a little bit of dampness inside the jacket even though the outsides feel dry, you need to put it in just a little longer.
+If you still can feel a little dampness inside the jacket, even though the outside feels dry, you need to put it in just a little longer.

-That’s to make sure that all the down inside the jacket is dry.
-So, you’re going to put it in there and set it for another hour.
+That’s to ensure all the down inside the jacket is dry.
+So, you will put it in there and set it for another hour.

 Don’t be afraid of over-drying your jacket if you keep it at a low temperature.
 It’s going to be okay.
-You can put it in for three four-five hours, and you’re not going to ruin the down or the jacket at all.
+You can put it in for three to five hours, and it won’t ruin the down or the jacket.

 If you have an ultra-light jacket, it usually dries within 2 hours.
-However, it’s probably going to take longer to dry for a more oversized jacket or a sleeping bag.
+However, a more oversized jacket or a sleeping bag will probably take longer to dry.

 Conclusion

-Something you’re going to want to keep in mind is if you have any feathers that have started poking through during the drying and washing cycles, then don’t pull them out.
+You’re going to want to keep in mind that if you have any feathers that have started poking through during the drying and washing cycles, don’t pull them out.

 You’re just going to create a big hole.
-That is going to have more down come out of it in the future.
+That will have more down come out of it in the future.
 Try and massage it back into the jacket and push it back into the baffle.

-That way, you’re not going to have a big gaping hole in your jacket.
+That way, you won’t have a big gaping hole in your jacket.

 Washing down jackets is easy.
 So don’t be afraid to wash your down jacket.
 It makes a big difference.

-You rejuvenate the jacket to get some loft back, and you’re not living in a sack of mold and bacteria hit.
+You rejuvenate the jacket to get some loft back, and you’re not living in a sack of mold and bacteria.

-I hope you found these tips are helpful, and please share them with your friend.
+I hope you found these tips helpful, and please share them with your friends.

 Happy washing!